 - Beat the eggs with a fork until homogenous and pour into the pan.
 Turn the heat to medium-low.

 - Cook the eggs until just set throughout, waiting for them to set on the underside and then pulling them with a silicone spatula from the edges to the center of the pan.
 (You'll repeat this process a few times.)

-- Slide the peppers and onions scrambled eggs onto serving plates and sprinkle with crumbled cotija, chopped fresh cilantro, hot sauce, freshly ground black pepper, and more salt if you like.
+- Slide the peppers and onions scrambled eggs onto serving plates and sprinkle with crumbled cotija, chopped fresh cilantro, and hot sauce.
+That's it!

-Cotija cheese is a crumbly white cheese made primarily from cow’s milk.
-It’s available in a lot of big supermarkets in the U.S., but you can substitute feta if you can’t find it, there are plenty of other options that will work beautifully.
+Cotija cheese is a crumbly white cheese made primarily from cow's milk.
+It's available in a lot of big supermarkets in the U.S., but if you can't find it, there are plenty of other options that will work beautifully.
 To keep with the Mexican-inspire vibe, try queso fresco or queso ranchero.
 Or can substitute a basic cow's milk feta, or even shredded jack, pepper jack, or extra-sharp cheddar.

 - 1 red bell pepper, diced

 - ½ cup (60 grams) crumbled cotija cheese